Original blog post here.

 Also, there’s Robert De Niro playing a crossdressing sky pirate.

-So, in conclusion, I give Stardust a rating of “8/10; would go beyond the Fields We Know again.”
+So, in conclusion, I give Stardust a rating of “8/10; would recommendation going beyond the Fields We Know.”